-Envolve Pharmacy Solutions, Inc. (formerly known as US Script), an affiliated company wholly owned by Envolve Holdings, Inc. which is wholly owned by Centene, provides pharmacy benefit management services to eligible enrollees.
-Bridgeway paid Envolve Pharmacy Solutions, Inc. approximately \$13,400,000 for these services for the year ended September 30, 2016.
+Envolve Pharmacy Solutions, Inc., an affiliated company wholly owned by Envolve Holdings, Inc. which is wholly owned by Centene, provides pharmacy benefit management services to eligible enrollees.
+Bridgeway paid Envolve Pharmacy Solutions, Inc. approximately \$14,202,000 and \$13,400,000, net of rebates, for these services for the years ended September 30, 2017 and 2016, respectively.
 Claims encounters are submitted to AHCCCS and CMS to substantiate these payments.
 Envolve Pharmacy Solutions, Inc. also receives an administration fee from Bridgeway for administering the pharmacy claims processing.
-For the year ended September 30, 2016 these administration fees approximated \$537,000.
-This amount is included in ancillary and other medical services in the accompanying statement of comprehensive income.
+For the years ended September 30, 2017 and 2016, these administration fees approximated \$519,000 and \$537,000, respectively.
+These amounts are included in ancillary and other medical services in the accompanying statements of comprehensive (loss) income.
+As of September 30, 2017 and 2016, Bridgeway has approximately \$600,000 and \$307,000, respectively, due from Envolve Pharmacy Solutions, Inc. which is included in pharmacy receivable in the accompanying balance sheets.
+As of September 30, 2017 and 2016, Bridgeway has approximately \$497,000 and \$0, respectively, due to Envolve Pharmacy Solutions, Inc. which is included in payable to providers in the accompanying balance sheets.

 Cenpatico Behavioral Health, LLC (Cenpatico), an affiliated company wholly owned by Envolve Holdings, Inc. which is wholly owned by Centene, provides a network and manages the behavioral health benefits for eligible enrollees utilizing behavioral health services.
-Bridgeway paid Cenpatico approximately \$744,000 for these services during the year ended September 30, 2016.
-This amount is included in ancillary and other medical services in the accompanying statement of comprehensive income.
+Bridgeway paid Cenpatico approximately \$727,000 and \$744,000 for these services during the years ended September 30, 2017 and 2016, respectively.
+These amounts are included in ancillary and other medical services in the accompanying statements of comprehensive (loss) income.
+As of September 30, 2017 and 2016, Bridgeway has approximately \$113,000 and \$1,229,000, respectively, due to Cenpatico which is included in due to affiliated companies in the accompanying balance sheets.

-Envolve Vision, Inc. (formerly known as OptiCare), an affiliated company wholly owned by Envolve Holdings, Inc. which is wholly owned by Centene, provides a vision network and manages the vision benefits for eligible enrollees.
-Bridgeway paid Envolve Vision, Inc. approximately \$97,000 for these services during the year ended September 30, 2016.
-This amount is included in ancillary and other medical services in the accompanying statement of comprehensive income.
+Envolve Vision, Inc., an affiliated company wholly owned by Envolve Holdings, Inc. which is wholly owned by Centene, provides a vision network and manages the vision benefits for eligible enrollees.
+Bridgeway paid Envolve Vision, Inc. approximately \$110,000 and \$97,000 for these services during the years ended September 30, 2017 and 2016, respectively.
+These amounts are included in ancillary and other medical services in the accompanying statements of comprehensive (loss) income.
+As of September 30, 2017 and 2016, Bridgeway has approximately \$9,000 and \$33,000, respectively, due to Envolve Vision, Inc. which is included in due to affiliated companies in the accompanying balance sheets.

-Envolve Dental, Inc. (formerly known as Dental Health and Wellness), an affiliated company wholly owned by Envolve Holdings, Inc. which is wholly owned by Centene, provides dental services for eligible enrollees.
-Bridgeway paid Envolve Dental, Inc. approximately \$220,000 for these services during the year ended September 30, 2016.
-This amount is included in ancillary and other medical services in the accompanying statement of comprehensive income
+Envolve Dental, Inc., an affiliated company wholly owned by Envolve Holdings, Inc. which is wholly owned by Centene, provides dental services for eligible enrollees.
+Bridgeway paid Envolve Dental, Inc. approximately \$659,000 and \$220,000 for these services during the years ended September 30, 2017 and 2016, respectively.
+These amounts are included in ancillary and other medical services in the accompanying statements of comprehensive (loss) income.
+As of September 30, 2017 and 2016, Bridgeway has approximately \$188,000 and \$45,000, respectively, due to Envolve Dental, Inc. which is included in due to affiliated companies in the accompanying balance sheets.